 New York Paid Family Leave

+Under Paid Family Leave in 2019, employees may take up to 10 weeks of paid time off with 55% compensation of your average weekly wage.
+In 2020 of NYPFL, employees are eligible to take up to 10 weeks paid time off with 60% compensation of a week’s average wage.
 The final year of the PFL roll-out is 2021, when employees can take up to 12 weeks paid time off, with 67% compensation of a week’s average wage.

 Video FAQ: Employee eligibility, benefits, notice requirements and protections under New York Paid Family Leave in 2019.

 PAID FAMILY LEAVE AND FMLA BENEFITS

 Paid Family Leave benefits are in addition from the federal unpaid benefits offered by the Family and Medical Leave Act (FMLA), but only applies for certain qualifying employees of covered employers.
 For more information, see our detailed comparison of the FMLA vs. PFL.

 Call a New York Employment Lawyer About a Paid Family Leave Violation or Retaliation at Work

 If your employer refused to allow you to take time off, or retaliated against you for taking time off, call an employment attorney who can guide you through your Paid Family Leave benefits, and protect against employer retaliation.
 We are experienced in the particular arbitration system and its strict deadlines.
 Schedule your free, confidential consultation by calling (646) 698-8990 or Contact Us online.